johanhedin/nanoca/doc/SMARTCARD.md

 ## Remove certificate and key from the card
 It is possible to remove a certificate and a key from a card.
-Fist you need to find the ID for the certificate/key to remove:
+First you need to find the ID for the certificate/key to remove:

 ```console